 Argentina

-An important part of the Argentine economy is the corn industry.
-Despite the fact that the country is experiencing its worst drought in over 60 years, which has repeatedly caused drastic harvest reduction, it still managed to remain in the top 5 major corn producers with an output of 54 million metric tons.
+The corn industry plays a crucial role in this country and today Argentina ranks third in terms of corn exports, following Brazil and the U.S. However, Argentina’s corn crop has had an emotional ride in the past few years.
+Despite the fact that the country is experiencing its worst drought in over 60 years, which has repeatedly caused drastic harvest reduction, it still managed to remain in the top 5 major corn producers.

 Top 10 corn producers worldwide (in 1000 metric tons)